 Sashing is the ‘border’ between the blocks and helps to make your quilt blocks stand out.
 For a T-shirt quilt, it also gives some stability.

-It is fairly common in t-shirt quilts to use regular quilting cotton with a bit of starch as the sashing between t-shirt blocks.
+It is fairly common in T-shirt quilts to use regular piece of cotton with a bit of starch as the sashing between T-shirt blocks.

-Pick a color that coordinates with your t-shirts and vary the width of the sashing if needed to get a consistent block size.
+Pick a color that coordinates with your T-shirt and vary the width of the sashing if needed to get a consistent block size.

-Once you have figured out how big your block will be do some quick math with the t-shirts you plan to use to make sure the quilt will end up the size you want – and don’t forget the seam allowances in your math!
+Once you have figured out how big your block will be do some quick math with the T-shirts you plan to use to make sure the quilt will end up the size you want – and don’t forget the seam allowance in your math!

-If you need to stretch a full size quilt up to a queen size quilt, for example, and you don’t have enough t-shirts you can always add wide borders of quilting cotton to make up the difference.
+If you need to make a queen-sized quilt, for example, and you don’t have enough T-shirts you can always add wide borders of quilting cotton to make up the difference.

 If you haven’t made a quilt before, the key thing is to make sure all your blocks are the same size before you join them together – that always makes everything easier!

-Lay your blocks out somewhere like the floor or a large table to check you like the layout and then start sewing your blocks together in rows and then sew the rows together to make your quilt top.
+Lay your blocks out somewhere like the floor or a large table to check you like the layout, and then start sewing your blocks together in rows.
+Then sew the rows together to make your quilt top.

 Then it’s just quilting and binding.